Skip to content

 • Sensitivity to Household Irritants: Down syndrome dogs may be more sensitive to minor household irritants and fragrances, potentially resulting in allergies or skin-related health concerns.
 Identifying and mitigating these sensitivities can contribute to their overall well-being.

-• Skin problems are quite common with Down Syndrome dogs.
+• Skin problems are pretty common with Down Syndrome dogs.
 This is due to poor liver function or a weakened immune system.
 They might shed heavily or have missing fur patches.
-And they might be sensitive to minor household irritants and scents.
-This leads to allergies and other health issues.
+They might also be sensitive to minor household irritants and scents, which leads to allergies and other health issues.

-• Poor eyesight/vision loss: Down syndrome can affect a dog’s overall development, including their visual acuity.
+• Poor eyesight/vision loss: Down syndrome can affect a dog’s overall development and visual acuity.
 This often leads to weak eyesight, and they may develop conditions such as cataracts.
-Cloudiness in one or both eyes can be indicative of cataracts, a condition that requires veterinary evaluation and potential treatment.
+Cloudiness in one or both eyes can indicate cataracts, requiring veterinary evaluation and potential treatment.

-• Canines with Down syndrome have overall poor development.
-That often leads to weak eyesight.
+• Canines with Down syndrome have poor overall development, which often leads to weak eyesight.
 They may develop cataracts.
 Cloudiness may mean cataracts in one or both eyes.

 • A malfunctioning thyroid can cause trouble with metabolism and temperature.
-Often dogs with thyroid problems have a lower temperature than healthy dogs.
+Dogs with thyroid problems often have lower temperatures than healthy dogs.

 • Congenital heart disease: Dogs with Down syndrome may be at an increased risk of congenital heart disease.
-While this condition can have a wide range of presentations, it’s essential to monitor your dog’s heart health and seek professional guidance if you notice any irregularities.
+While this condition can have a wide range of presentations, monitoring your dog’s heart health and seeking professional guidance if you notice any irregularities is essential.

 • Facial features / Flat Nose: Some dogs with Down syndrome may exhibit distinct facial features, such as a flatter nose.
-While these features may not necessarily impact their health, understanding these physical traits can be helpful in identifying potential health concerns that accompany Down syndrome.
+While these features may not necessarily impact their health, understanding these physical traits can help identify potential health concerns accompanying Down syndrome.

-• Hair Loss: Hair loss can be another symptom associated with Down syndrome in dogs.
+• Hair Loss: Hair loss can be another symptom of Down syndrome in dogs.
 If your dog experiences unusual or excessive hair loss, it’s advisable to consult with a veterinarian to rule out underlying health issues.

 • Dry Noses: A persistently dry nose can indicate various health concerns, including allergies, skin problems, or underlying medical conditions.
 Monitoring your dog’s nose health can help detect potential issues early on.